retentionscience/react/README.md

 const fruit = { apple, strawberry, banana };
 ```
 * Prefer the object spread operator to `Object.assign` when duplicating objects or creating new
 ones.
-Note that object spread is still a [Stage 2 proposal for ECMAScript][object-spread] and
+Note that object spread is a [Stage 3 proposal for ECMAScript][object-spread] and
 requires a transformer like [Babel][babel].

 ```javascript